Heart failure Information

 What is heart failure

-Heart Failure is a long term condition to which your heart struggles to pump blood around the body which means the body's needs are not met.
+Heart Failure is a long term condition where your heart struggles to pump blood around the body which means the body's needs are not met.

 Due to this it may build up blood in different parts of your body, most of the time, this collects in the lungs, legs and feet.